sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/non-git.md

 Then Sourcegraph will run `p4 sync` every 10 seconds, and combine all of the fetched changes into a new Git commit.
 The new Git commit's author will be `src-expose`, and will contain all changes since the last time the syncing command was run.

 While this syncing functionality means that the original change history will be lost, it eliminates any slow and costly Perforce-to-Git or Hg-to-Git or similar conversions that would otherwise be required.
-If you prefer to retain history, see [choosing the right src-expose setup](#choosing-the-rigth-src-expose-setup).
+If you prefer to retain history, see [serving repositories](#serving-repositories).

 ## Quickstart